 6 minute read

-How to expose certain ports of our VMs, to for example expose our Load Balancer port balancing itself the port of the API of OpenShift4?
-How to access to the DNS configured in our helper node and not reachable from outside?
+How to expose certain ports of our VMs — for example, exposing our Load Balancer port that balances the API port of OpenShift 4?
+How to access the DNS configured in our helper node that is not reachable from outside?

 Let’s start with the always fancy world of iptables / linux routing!